jdomeij/node-red-contrib-node-hue/README.md

 | `duration` | Transition time (ms) |

-Example: Sending the following to the light will turn it on and dimm it upp to 77% over 10 seconds
+Example: Sending the following to the light will turn it on and dim it upp to 77% over 10 seconds

 ```json
 {